tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

-Here, we've defined traits that represent common sensor type, including their frame sizes.
+The syntax for creating a trait is similar to creating a factory.
+We have a `trait` block that we use to name our trait, and within the trait we use the same syntax to set values for our attributes.
+Here, we've defined traits that represent common sensor types, including their frame sizes.
 In our test, we can now create instances from our factory by referencing the trait and not having to know exact dimensions for common frames.

 ```ruby
 FactoryBot.build(:camera, :aps_c)